Introduction

 Nasal skin lacerations can often be difficult to manage due to the 3-dimensional complexity of the nose shape.

 The wound should be cleaned* and, where possible, the skin edges opposed.
 This can be done with either steri-strips or sutures.
-If primary closure is not possible, If primary closure is not possible, referral to plastic surgery (or even maxillofacial surgery) may be required (or left to heal by secondary intention)
+If primary closure is not possible, referral to plastic surgery or ENT may be required (or left to heal by secondary intention, but will have undesirable scarring).

-*Consideration should also be given to tetanus prophylaxis, depending on the mechanism of injury and the vaccination status of the patient
+*Consideration should also be given to tetanus prophylaxis, depending on the mechanism of injury and the vaccination status of the patient; patients will also need to be started on oral antibiotics as there was an open wound

 Septal Haematoma